ClearingHouse/clearinghoused_build/docs/SettingUpAFederatedNode.rst

 command line for every node in the cluster::

     #mainnet
-    mongo counterblockd
+    mongo clearblockd
     db.chat_handles.update({handle: "testuser1"}, {$set: {op: true}})

     #testnet
-    mongo counterblockd_testnet
+    mongo clearblockd_testnet
     db.chat_handles.update({handle: "testuser1"}, {$set: {op: true}})

-Counterwallet MultiAPI specifics
+Clearwallet MultiAPI specifics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. note::

-    By default, Counterblock Federated Nodes can also host Counterwallet content (this will change in the future).
+    By default, Clearblock Federated Nodes can also host Clearwallet content (this will change in the future).
-    Regarding this, the Counterparty team itself operates the primary Counterwallet platform.
-However, as Counterwallet is open source software, it is possible to host your own site with Counterwallet site (for your personal use, or as an offering to others), or to even host your own Counterwallet servers to use with your own Counterparty wallet implementation.
+    Regarding this, the Clearinghouse team itself operates the primary Clearwallet platform.
+However, as Clearwallet is open source software, it is possible to host your own site with Clearwallet site (for your personal use, or as an offering to others), or to even host your own Clearwallet servers to use with your own Clearinghouse wallet implementation.
-    The Counterparty team supports this kind of activity (as long as the servers are secure), as it aids with increasing decentralization.
+    The Clearinghouse team supports this kind of activity (as long as the servers are secure), as it aids with increasing decentralization.

-    Also note that due to the nature of Counterwallet being a deterministic wallet, users using one Counterwallet platform (i.e. the official one, for instance) have the flexibility to start using a different Counterwallet platform instead at any time, and as funds (i.e. private keys) are not stored on the server in any fashion, they will be able to see their funds on either.
+    Also note that due to the nature of Clearwallet being a deterministic wallet, users using one Clearwallet platform (i.e. the official one, for instance) have the flexibility to start using a different Clearwallet platform instead at any time, and as funds (i.e. private keys) are not stored on the server in any fashion, they will be able to see their funds on either.
     (Note that the only thing that will not migrate are saved preferences, such as address aliases, the theme setting, etc.)

-Counterwallet utilizes a sort of a "poor man's load balancing/failover" implementation called multiAPI (and implemented [here](https://github.com/CounterpartyXCP/counterwallet/blob/master/src/js/util.api.js)). multiAPI can operate in a number of fashions.
+Clearwallet utilizes a sort of a "poor man's load balancing/failover" implementation called multiAPI (and implemented [here](https://github.com/Clearinghouse/clearwallet/blob/master/src/js/util.api.js)). multiAPI can operate in a number of fashions.

 **multiAPIFailover for Read API (``get_``) Operations**